 The downside to these patches is that if you have sensitive skin, you can get skin irritation if the products are left for too long on your face.
 Also, the adhesive used on the patches can cause skin irritation or cause acne breakouts on the areas where they have been applied.
 The major advantage of this spot treatment is that you only use the patches on the affected area, sparing the rest of your skin from being treated since treating healthy skin can result in dryness and flakiness.

-The unmedicated patches, otherwise known as hydrocolloid patches work by sucking out water from pimples.
-The hydrocolloid material they are made of consists of a material that is meant to attract water to a thin plastic film.
-This material is made out of carboxymethyl cellulose, pectin and gelatin, while the outer layer of the patch is made out of polyurethane material.
-This helps to lock in the moisture in the patch and prevent water from evaporating, so the wound doesn’t become dry, enabling it to heal faster.
+The unmedicated patches, otherwise known as hydrocolloid patches, work by sucking out water from pimples.
+The hydrocolloid material is meant to attract water to a thin plastic film.
+This material is made out of carboxymethyl cellulose, pectin, and gelatin, while the outer layer of the patch is made out of polyurethane material.
+This helps lock the moisture in the patch and prevent water from evaporating, so the wound doesn’t become dry, enabling it to heal faster.

-When you remove the patch from the pimple after some time and look at the patch, the patch should be swelled up with some whitish stuff on it.
+The patch you remove from the pimple at the appropriate time should be swelled up with some whitish stuff on it.
 This is supposed to be evidence that the patch has worked.
 The pimple may become much flatter and less inflamed.
-These patches also help to keep you from constantly touching the pimple, which helps to keep germs away from the wound.
-According to some studies that have been done on the use of 3M dressings on pimples for a week, it has been found that the severity of the pimple reduces in addition to the oiliness, redness and hyper pigmentation.
-This is as contrasted to the use of tapes.
+These patches also help to keep you from constantly touching the pimple, which helps keep germs away from the wound.
+According to some studies that have been done on the use of 3M dressings on pimples for a week, it has been found that the severity of the pimple decreases, along with the oiliness, redness, and hyperpigmentation.
+This is in contrast to the use of tapes.

 The advantages of using these patches include the fact that they can help your pimples heal faster since they provide a moist environment.
 They make it possible for active ingredients to penetrate the skin and act on the pimple.
 You don’t need to reapply them after washing your face with water, since they are waterproof.
 They also protect the blemishes from UV light, which can help you maintain an even skin tone by preventing pigmentation.